yukhno/n2str/README.md

 n2str
 =====

-This function displays the number of words. eg 2431 -> ("two" "thousand" "four hundred" "thirty" "one")
+This function displays the number in words. eg 2431 -> ("two" "thousand" "four hundred" "thirty" "one")